Students invited to the Daytime Program study dance with focus and intensity, 9:30am-3:30pm, Monday – Friday.

 Daily Schedule Sample

-All Daytime classes will take place in-studio with staggered start and end times.
-Class sizes will have a limited capacity to ensure social distancing.
+Class sizes are limited to ensure individual attention.
 Please read through the KCBS Health and Safety Protocols for more information on the steps we are taking to keep students safe and healthy.

 Details